ChrisKellFSD/console-geeks-api/README.md

 JWT_AUTH_COOKIE = 'my-app-auth'
 JWT_AUTH_REFRESH_COOKIE = 'my-refresh-token'
 ```
-15. Create a serializers.py file in your main drf directory e.g. pp5_gamer_verse_drf_api and copy the UserDetailsSerializer code from the Django documentation:
+15. Create a serializers.py file in your main drf directory and copy the UserDetailsSerializer code from the Django documentation:
 ```
 from dj_rest_auth.serializers import UserDetailsSerializer from rest_framework import serializers